galeone/igor/README.md

 ```

-Scan will fail because it will try to Scan the boolaan value in second position `to_read`, into the `time.Time` field of the Conversation structure.
+Scan will fail because it will try to Scan the boolean value in second position `to_read`, into the `time.Time` field of the Conversation structure.

 ### Delete